pingcap/docs-cn/dev/reference/tools/tidb-lightning/deployment.md

     # increases the size of the first few batches to properly distribute
     # resources.
 The scale up factor is controlled by this parameter, which
     # expresses the ratio of duration between the "import" and "write" steps
     # with full concurrency.
-This can be calculated as the ratio
+This can be calculated by using the ratio
     # (import duration/write duration) of a single table of size around 1 GB.
     # The exact timing can be found in the log.
 If "import" is faster, the batch
     # size variance is smaller, and a ratio of zero means a uniform batch size.